Arctic From 17 days From $17,039 USD

 Possible Excursions

 When traveling in extremely remote regions, your Expedition Team must consider the sea, ice and weather to guide the route and itinerary details.
-The following sites are a sample of what you may experience on your expedition, whether by ship, Zodiac cruise, helicopter, or shore landing.
+The following sites are a sample of what you may experience on your expedition, whether by ship, Zodiac cruise, or shore landing.

 Nuuk